LeastAuthority/leastauthority.com/content/products/Tahoe-LAFS-on-S3/FAQ.rst

   Zooko Wilcox-O'Hearn, founder and CEO of Least Authority Enterprises, was one of the inventors of Tahoe-LAFS and continues to contribute to the project as an architect and coder.
-Least Authority Enterprises contribute all of our code to the open source project.
+Least Authority Enterprises contributes all of the code we write to the open source project.

 **How do I start?**